Daniel Hale: Government investigation and prosecution

 On August 8, 2014, the FBI raided his home in Lorton, Virginia, in what he described as retribution for his political activism.
 In 2016, he appeared in the documentary film National Bird, where he described his crisis of conscience and the FBI raid.

 In 2019, Hale was charged with disclosing intelligence information and theft of government property.
 He was arraigned in the U.S. District Court for the Eastern District of Virginia.
 In March 2021, he pleaded guilty to retaining and transmitting national defense information.
 On July 27, 2021, citing the need to deter others from disclosing government secrets, U.S. District Judge Liam O'Grady sentenced Hale to 45 months in prison for violating the Espionage Act of 1917.
 "You are not being prosecuted for speaking out about the drone program killing innocent people", O'Grady told Hale.
 "You could have been a whistleblower ... without taking any of these documents."
 In court, Hale said he accepted punishment for taking the documents, and for taking innocent lives during his participation in the drone program.
-Noting that he is a descendant of Nathan Hale, executed for spying on the British for the Continental Army during the American Revolutionary War, Hale paraphrased his ancestor's reported last words, saying, "I have but this one life to give in service of my country."
+Noting that he is a descendant of Nathan Hale executed for spying on the British for the Continental Army during the American Revolutionary War, Hale paraphrased his ancestor's reported last words, saying, "I have but this one life to give in service of my country."

 Incarceration

 Following sentencing, Hale was transferred from Alexandria City Jail to temporary confinement at Northern Neck Regional Jail in Virginia to await further disposition.
+U.S. Representative Ilhan Omar (D-MN) wrote to President Biden in August 2021, requesting a full pardon or commutation of sentence for Hale.
 In early October 2021, Hale was transferred to a communications management unit in the United States Penitentiary, Marion, Illinois.

+Awards

-In August 2021 he received the Sam Adams Award for Integrity in Intelligence, eponymously named for a Vietnam War-era whistleblower, for "performing a vital public service at great personal cost—imprisonment for truth-telling".
-Later that month, U.S. Representative Ilhan Omar (D-MN) wrote to President Biden requesting a full pardon or commutation of sentence for Hale.
+In August 2021 he received the Sam Adams Award for Integrity in Intelligence from a group of retired CIA officers, for "performing a vital public service at great personal cost—imprisonment for truth-telling".

+The Australian charity Blueprint for Free Speech awarded Hale its international prize in December 2021.
+In its citation, the charity said Hale's actions "prompted greater openness from the Obama administration about their drone policy, and greater demands for ongoing accountability to the public".

+In October 2024, Hale received the inaugural Ellsberg Whistleblower Award, named for Pentagon Papers whistleblower Daniel Ellsberg.
+Shortly before his passing, Ellsberg expressed his wish that Hale be the first recipient.
+Hale's longtime attorney Jesselyn Radack delivered the laudatory address.